My friend and fellow bootstrapper Allan Branch, of LessAccounting, also wrote a response you will enjoy. Read it here!

 And while I don’t have any big OSS projects to my name, my husband, Thomas, certainly does.

 The one place I failed to copy properly was: we started with software a little too soon, and bit off more than we could chew.
-In the first couple years, there were months where we couldn’t balance Freckle with consulting, and so Freckle was neglected.
+In the first couple years, there were months where we couldn’t balance Noko with consulting, and so Noko was neglected.
 But it still grew.

 And when I simply had to quit consulting, but the revenue wasn’t there yet, damned if I was going to give up.
 We filled in those long, slow months of SaaS growth with those other products & workshops.